Faruq-Hameed/rn-starter/Note.md

 - We can never have state changes being managed by both useState hook and reducer at the same time
 - anytime we want to change the state in the state object, we are going to rebuild the state object

+- for all primitive components the margin, padding and border are all zero (0)